Academics

 As a participant in the Pre-College program, you’re invited to have your portfolio reviewed virtually by a RISD representative.
 Coordinated through the RISD Admissions office, this event is a great opportunity to receive direct feedback on what’s successful in your work, and what to think about developing further or improving upon in preparation for your college applications.

 These live, online portfolio reviews are 15 minutes long.
-During the summer term, enrolled students will receive an invitation to register for a session, as well as information on how the session will work and how to prepare for it.
+Enrolled students will receive an invitation to register for a session, as well as information on how the session will work and how to prepare for it.